jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 For example, patients using digital therapeutics have about double the odds of remaining abstinent from alcohol or other drugs.

-These increases in abstinence from using digital therapeutics are observed when compared to patients on wait lists, who have yet to gained access to treatment.

-But these increases in abstinence are also observed when digital therapeutics are added on top of traditional treatments for substance use disorders.
+These increases in abstinence from using digital therapeutics are observed both when compared to patients on wait lists, who have yet to gained access to treatment and also when digital therapeutics are added on top of traditional treatments for substance use disorders.

 And these benefits are durable - they have been documented up to 12 months after the start of treatment.